AlexZadorojnyi/H-Shifter-to-Sequential-Adapter/README.md

 H-Shifter to Sequential Adapter
 ==============

-This is an AutoHotkey script to emulate the output of an H-shifter to that of a sequential shifter.
+This is an AutoHotkey script to use the output of an H-shifter to emulate a sequential shifter.
 This can be used to play video games that do not natively support H-shifter controllers.

 About
 --------------